Chapter-by-Chapter

 Download Resources

-Welcome to the Discovery Diaries website where you can download over 60 FREE creative, cross-curricular science lessons along with differentiated teaching notes, lesson plan templates, PowerPoint presentations, videos with real astronauts and space experts, and much more!
-No registration required, but if you do register you can bookmark your favourite activities, be the first to hear about our free book giveaways and access exclusive content.
-Enjoy!
+Teachers and educators are welcome to continue to use the materials on this website at your discretion.
+Use the Resources tab or the Teacher Toolkit to download over 60 FREE creative, cross-curricular science lessons along with differentiated teaching notes, lesson plan templates, PowerPoint presentations, videos with real astronauts and space experts, and much more!

 Read more →Keep young learners happy and engaged with these STEM-literacy activities